sofblocks/sofblocks.github.io/_pages/about.md

 > Sysadmin|Penetration Tester|Infosec perpetual learner.

-This is like a personal notebook containing a collection of stuff related to IT security specifically Penetration Testing.
+My name is Kevin Mwanjumwa, this is like a personal notebook containing a collection of stuff related to IT security specifically Penetration Testing.
 These are things I come accross on my day-to-day cyber security learning journey.Stuff that I can refer to incase I don't remember, I hope you find something useful.
 ------------------------------------------------------------------------------------------------------------------------------------